Workplace Injuries Information & Forms

-- In serious illness/injury*, the employee should be transported to the nearest medical facility.
+• If serious illness/injury* the injured worker should be transported to the nearest medical facility (Enloe Medical Center)

-- In minor injury/illness, the injured workers should obtain medical care at the appropriate Designated Medical Facility.
+• If minor injury/illness, the injured worker should seek medical care at the appropriate Designated Medical Facility

 Transportation of Ill or Injured Employee